 Whether you're a new college student or a working adult going back to school, the financial choices you make now can affect your life for decades.

-Most people live busy lives, so Financial Literacy 101 helps you make the most of every visit.
-Through your personalized Financial Literacy 101 account, you'll build a portfolio of achievements that are designed to encourage smart financial decision-making.
+Most students live busy lives, so Financial Literacy 101 helps you make the most of every visit.
+Through your personalized Financial Literacy 101 account, you'll build a portfolio of achievements encourage smart financial decision-making.

 Learn with Financial Literacy 101 at any time and from any device, including tablets and smart phones.

-At Financial Literacy 101, we believe that the very best adult education comes from those who know you best, so each school can customize courses using our content and their content.
-Select adult courses include:
+The very best education comes from those who know you best, so each school can customize money management courses for students using our content and their content.
+Select courses include:

 Budget BasicsFrom setting goals to paying off loans, the basics of effective budget management.

 Buying a CarFrom choosing a make and model to financing a purchase, topics every consumer should understand when buying a car.